tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     ![iterate_learning_rate.png](Images/iterate_learning_rate.png)

 * The learning rate of `0.75` resulted in the highest test accuracy.
 Create a new classifier using this learning rate.
-Then, fit the model, score it, and then make predictions using the test data.
+Then, fit the model, score it, and make predictions using the test data.

     ```python
     # Choose a learning rate and create classifier